Jozef Rulof: Jesus Christ

-Cosmic Art
+Art Career

-Jozef Rulof made several hundred paintings.
-All of his paintings have a symbolic, spiritual meaning.
-His primary subjects were spiritual flowers and spirits.
-He never painted earthly things like cows and houses.
+Jozef Rulof was an avid painter, having painted several hundred pieces of art.
+He claimed that all of his paintings have a symbolic, spiritual meaning.
+His primary subjects were spiritual flowers and spirits, and never painted subjects he considered "earthly", such as cows and houses.
 He painted on canvas, wood and plates.
 In the years 1947 and 1948, he gave public painting demonstrations in the Palace theater in Rotterdam and the building Diligentia in The Hague.

-During a trip to the United States, Rulof gave a remarkable painting demonstration.
+During a trip to the United States, Rulof gave a painting demonstration.
 He made a large painting on the wall of the dining room of the rocking steamship Veendam while standing on a chair.
 The painting was finished in less than an hour and a half.
 During another public demonstration, he amazed the audience by suddenly turning the half-finished painting upside down and continuing his work.

-One of his paintings, donated by some Dutch to thank Sweden for its help at the end of the Second World War, hung for a while in the Swedish Parliament.
+One of his paintings, donated by some Dutch to thank Sweden for its help at the end of the Second World War, was on display for a period of time in the Swedish Parliament.